-In terms of student numbers, nine of the top ten providers were public providers, as detailed in the Addendum (Table 2).
-Seven of the top ten providers ranked by value of loans paid, listed in the Addendum (Table 3), were public providers (TAFEs/Table A universities).
-Nine of the top ten are the same providers as for the first half of 2019 with slight changes in position.
-The French Beauty Academy Pty Ltd has moved up into the top ten for second half of 2019.
+In terms of student numbers, eight of the top ten providers were public providers, as detailed in the Addendum (Table 2).
+Six of the top ten providers ranked by value of loans paid, listed in the Addendum (Table 3), were public providers (TAFEs/Table A universities).
+Seven of the top ten are the same providers as for the first half of 2020 with slight changes in position.
+Three of the TAFEs dropped off from the top ten list and replaced by two private providers and a Table A university.

-All of top ten courses, in terms of student numbers from the first half of 2019, remain in the top ten for the second half of 2019.
+All top ten courses, in terms of student numbers from the first half of 2020, remain in the top ten for the second half of 2020.
 The Diploma of Nursing is the highest ranked course both in terms of course enrolments and value of loans paid, as shown in the Addendum (Tables 4 and 5).

-Additional information on approved course providers and the eligible courses they offered, as shown in the Addendum (Tables 6).
+Additional information on approved course providers and the eligible courses they offered, is shown in the Addendum (Tables 6).

-Noting that Students can enrol in more than one course, so enrolment numbers will always be greater than or equal to student numbers.
+When interpreting the information in the Addendum, note that that students can enrol in more than one course, so enrolment numbers will always be greater than or equal to student numbers.

-Addendum: List of Tables - July to December 2019
+Addendum: List of Tables - July to December 2020